-Global Nonviolent Film Festival (previously known as Brasov International Film Festival & Market) is the most important and renown nonviolent film festival in the world that takes place annually on-line on its TV Channel on Vimeo.
+Global Nonviolent Film Festival is the most important and renown nonviolent film festival in the world that takes place annually on-line on its Streaming Channel:

 The Festival, founded by film director Bruno Pischiutta and producer Daria Trifu in 2012, showcases nonviolent films and demonstrates how those movies are not only capable of great international success, but are also in high demand by the public.

 In an interview with the Festival’s co-founder and director, Daria Trifu, she explains everything there is to know about the Global Nonviolent Film Festival.
 Find out details on how the event is run on-line, and how you can follow and watch the daily program: HERE

 All the films selected at the Global Nonviolent Film Festival are guaranteed to receive a distribution contract proposal from globalcinema.online – a streaming channel for nonviolent films available worldwide.

 We want that the rights of women and children are respected.
 We want to fight intellectual pollution, stupidity, racism and discrimination.
 We want to show that nonviolent films can be commercially viable and can contribute to achieving a better world.
 We want to win the fight against ignorance and bigotry.
 We want to use the art of film as a weapon in order to improve the viewers’ lifestyle.

 Our CAUSE is driven by high ideals and it is more important than any one of us.